ddmarchlewski/MechaCar_Statistical_Analysis/README.md

 The R-squared value is 0.7149.
 This means that about 71% of the mpg predictions will use this model and be correct.
 This model predicts mpg of MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils
+- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?